 HOUSING & MEALS

-We will be staying in hotels in Montego Bay and Kingston (and hope to spend a few nights in residence halls with students at the University of West Indies in Kingston).
-Students will share rooms in pairs in hotels.
+We will be staying in hotels in Montego Bay and Kingston, and students will share double rooms.
 Breakfast is provided by the hotels and, generally, lunch and dinner will be individual expenses not included in the program cost.
 We will eat some meals as a group in restaurants, and some meals will be on your own.
 Wireless internet will be provided by the hotels in Montego Bay and Kingston.

 Schedule a general advising appointment with Faculty-Led Immersion staff by calling 715-836-6037 or emailing Shanti Freitas at email@example.com.